 - Environmental: Caring for the environment.
 We all do better when we make decisions that improve the environment.
 We are focused on enhancing the environmental performance of our own operations by increasing the number of our Leadership in Energy and Environmental Design (LEED) certified properties, reducing greenhouse gas emissions, and improving water efficiency.
 We are helping accelerate the transition to a greener economy by investing in renewable energy, supporting clean technologies, and providing financing to environmentally beneficial businesses.
 We also focus on managing the environmental and social risks in our approach to lending and making investments in our communities to help them become more environmentally sustainable.

 Culture first, size second

-We use acquisitions as a cost-effective way to help us set the stage to earn the business of more customers.
-We don’t acquire another company simply to get bigger.
 We never put size ahead of culture.
-So we get bigger by getting better — we don’t get better by getting bigger.
+We get bigger by getting better — we don’t get better by getting bigger.
 By “better” we mean putting ourselves in the best position to be there for our customers when they need their next financial product.

 We want to be a leader in our industry in return on equity, return on assets, and growth in revenue and profitability.
-Our stock should be among the best performers in any industry.
 But we think about achieving these goals in a very different way.
-If we do what’s right for our team members, customers, and communities, then — and only then — we will earn sustained profits and have our shareholders see us as a great investment.
+We must do what’s right for our team members, customers, and communities first, and then we will earn sustained profits and have our shareholders see us as a great investment.